Use Case

 A useful system reduces fragmentation before it promises intelligence.

-Teams need one place to inspect contracts, price sheets, deviations, and technical responses together, with cited evidence available wherever the evaluation lands.
+Teams need one place to inspect contracts, attachments, deviations, and technical responses together, with cited evidence available wherever the evaluation lands.

 That allows buyers to compare suppliers without forcing every stakeholder back into separate document silos.